 Acupuncture points are connected to each other along pathways which start in the torso and head and then extend out to the arms and legs.
 These pathways are called acupuncture channels.
 Acupuncture channels represent the symbiotic relationship of the nerves, blood vessels and lymphatic vessels.
 Acupuncture channels are bands of influence where these three systems interact.
 By gently stimulating acupuncture points along an acupuncture pathway, we can create an effect throughout the body.
 This is how an acupuncture point on the foot can help with a headache.

-in Chinese Medicine, there are two substances that are said to circulate throughout the body: blood and “Qi.”
+in Chinese Medicine, there are three substances that circulate throughout the body: blood, body fluids and “Qi.”
 Qi is bio-electrical energy.
 Below is the written character for Qi:

 Through the lens of Western science, modern researchers have studied the affects of acupuncture on human physiology.
 According to the research, acupuncture helps balance the nervous system.
 It increases the function of the nerves that promote sleep, proper circulation, digestion and relaxation.
 At the same time, it calms the “fight or flight” aspect of the nervous system, routinely triggered by the stress of modern life.
 Balancing the function of the nervous system is integral to a wide variety of conditions.
 The nervous system is the infrastructure that allows the body to repair injuries and function properly.